Heruli: The "western" Heruli of the 4th century

-Heruli were already seen in western Europe before the empire of Attila, at the time of their first ambitious campaigns in the east.
+As with their neighbours the Goths, Heruli were already seen in western Europe before the empire of Attila, both as raiders and as soldiers working under Roman authority.
+They first appear at the time of their first ambitious campaigns in the east.
 In 286 Claudius Mamertinus reported the victory of Maximian over a group of Heruli and Chaibones (known only from this one report) attacking Gaul.
+Further reports of the Heruli in the west continue in the 4th century and based on this there is a proposal that there was a distinct Western kingdom of Heruli living near the Lower Rhine, who were not descended from the Heruli who lived in the Black Sea.